Frequently Asked Questions.

 Q: That doesn't sound like a whole lot.
 Why isn't there more?

-I have a 3 year-old and a 10 month-old.
+I have a 3 year-old and a 1 year-old.
 I'm lucky if I get a shower in every 4th day.
 So grab a pair of scissors and cut me some slack.
 We're getting there.

 Q: What kinds of things do you see Dad Guild doing in the future?